 Free webinars and workshops for businesses

-East Midlands Chamber has launched a programme of free webinars and workshops throughout April for local businesses.
-These sessions will provide support and advice on how to deal with the impacts of coronavirus.
-Find out more about business events in the East Midlands.
+East Midlands Chamber is running a programme of free webinars and workshops for local businesses.
+These sessions provide support and advice on dealing with the impacts of coronavirus.

 Restructuring and insolvency advice